timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2011-networks-solutions.md

 ### 1 aii)

+A frame that is passed around a ring to allow the host to broadcast dataframes on the medium.

+Sender removes frame on return so that it doesn't congest the ring.

+Data Link.

 ### 1 aiii)

 Transparent Spanning Tree Bridges use Backwards Learning to build a table of hosts and links.